matthewb66/bd_scan_yocto/README.md

 The script requires access to a Black Duck server via the API (see Prerequisites below).

+### BD_SCAN_YOCTO SCAN BEHAVIOUR

+The automatic scan behaviour of `bd_scan_yocto` is described below:
+1. Locate the OE initialization script (default `oe-init-build-env`)
+2. Extract information from the Bitbake environment (by running `bitbake -e`)
+3. Run Synopsys Detect in Bitbake dependency scan mode to extract the standard OE recipes/dependencies (skipped if `--skip_detect_for_bitbake` option is used) to create the specified Black Duck project & version
+4. Locate the software components and rpm packages downloaded during the build, and copy those matching the recipes from license.manifest to a temporary folder (if the option `--exclude_layers layer1,layer2` is applied then skip recipes within the specified layers)
+5. If the option `--extended_scan_layers layer1,layer2` is specified with a list of layers, then expand (decompress) the archives for the recipes in the listed layers.
+These expanded archives will also be snippet scanned in 6 below.
+6. Run a Signature and Snippet scan using Synopsys Detect on the copied/expanded and rpm packages and append to the specified Black Duck project, adding any other Detect scan options (for example, local copyright and license scanning with the option `--detect_opts '--detect.blackduck.signature.scanner.license.search=true --detect.blackduck.signature.scanner.copyright.search=true'`)
+7. Wait for scan completion, and then post-process the project version BOM to remove identified sub-components from the unexpanded archives and rpm packages only.
+This step is required because Signature scanning can sometimes match a complete package, but continue to scan at lower levels to find embedded OSS components which can lead to false-positive matches, although this behaviour is useful for custom recipes (hence why expanded archives are excluded from this process)
+8. Optionally identify locally patched CVEs and apply to BD project

 ### COMPARING BD_SCAN_YOCTO AGAINST IMPORT_YOCTO_BM

 An alternate script [import_yocto_bm](https://github.com/blackducksoftware/import_yocto_bm) has been available for some time to address limitations of Synopsys Detect for Yocto, however it requires the list of known OpenEmbedded recipes from the Black Duck KB to be maintained and updated regularly within the project, potentially leading to inaccurate results if the data is out of date.